idameitil/polyphenol-oxidases/README.md

 The above to files are combined to create the table by running: `python src/proteome-tree/make-proteome-table.py`.
 This creates the file `data/proteome-tree/proteome-data.tsv`.

+## Manually selected genomes
+(Old)
+A file with manually selected genomes was saved in `data/proteome-tree/selected_genomes.xlsx`

+A file with excluded species was saved in `data/proteome-tree/exclude`.
+(New)
+Files with manually selected genomes were saved in `data/proteome-tree/class-representatives.xlsx` and `data/proteome-tree/fungal-order-representatives.xlsx`

 ## Select proteomes and get sequences
 In order to select the proteomes to include and get the PPO sequences from those proteomes, run `python src/proteome-tree/get-proteome-sequences.py`.
-This creates the set of files `data/proteome-tree/selected-proteomes-taxids-fungi-order.txt` (containing the taxids for the included proteomes) and `data/proteome-tree/fungal-one_proteome_per_order.fa` (containing the PPO sequences for the selected proteomes) for each set of parameters.
+This creates the set of files `data/proteome-tree/selected-proteomes-ids-fungi-order.txt` (containing the taxids for the included proteomes) and `data/proteome-tree/fungal-one_proteome_per_order.fa` (containing the PPO sequences for the selected proteomes) for each set of parameters.

 ## Get aligned selected sequences
 In order to make fasta files with the aligned selected sequences, run `python get-aligned-selected-sequences.py`.
-This creates the files `data/proteome-tree/all-one_proteome_per_class.hmmalign.fa` etc.
+This creates the files `data/proteome-tree/all-one_proteome_per_class.hmmalign.fa` and data/proteome-tree/all-one_proteome_per_class.trimmed.fa etc.

 ## Make trees
 To make hmmalign tree, run `raxml-ng --msa data/proteome-tree/fungal-one_proteome_per_order.hmmalign.fa --model JTT+G4 --prefix data/proteome-tree/raxml/T1 --threads 7 --seed 2 --blopt nr_safe`